 Dermabond (2-octyl-cyanoacrylate) is one of the only surgical glues that is FDA approved for use on humans.

 Israeli bandages are designed to quickly stop bleeding in emergency situations.
 Learn different ways of applying the Israeli bandage on different parts of the body and more.

 GLUture surgical skin glue is a cyanoacrylate glue that combines the properties of Dermabond and Vetbond.
 It can be used to seal cuts and stop bleeding.

 Did you know that hemostatic agents speed up the natural blood clotting process?
-They are effective at treating very severe bleeding, especially when packed inside the wound or used in combination with pressure bandages.
 Learn about hemostatic agents and other first aid items you can use to stop bleeding.

-Surgi-Lock 2oc is the veterinary equivalent of Dermabond.
+Surgi-Lock 2oc is the veterinary equivalent of Dermabond surgical glue.
 Chemically it is exactly the same, but it is cheaper and comes in a reusable bottle.